bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 1. Linda to bring the proposal for "Static text - help text in the application"
 2. What APIs and API docs we will provide partners, when these APIs and docs will be available
+3. To discuss how the navigation menu bar changes based upon logged in state.

 ----
 May 08, 2020